whiteprints/whiteprints/docs/project.md

 # 🛠️ Codebase Overview

+The project is hosted on [https://github.com/whiteprints/whiteprints.git](https://github.com/whiteprints/whiteprints.git).

-The project is organised as follow.
+It is organised as follow.

 ## Files and directories